tatehakert/top-n-most-frequent/README.md

 This app uses busboy to process the incoming file stream data without having to save it first.
 For large file streams, data is split into chunks and each chunk is processed by busboy's file.on('data', (data) => {}) handler.

 The BufferManager class accepts the data buffer for each incoming chunk and returns an array of unformatted "words".
-The WordIndex class accepts the array of words, formats them, and increments the word's frequency in WordIndex class instance.
+The WordIndex class accepts the array of words, formats them, and increments the word's frequency in the WordIndex class instance.

 ## Classes